Combining Abstract Argumentation and Machine Learning for Efficiently Analyzing Low-Level Process Event Streams: Introduction

+In this paper, we propose a novel approach that combines example-driven abstraction methods~\cite{tax2018human,abs-CRF} with the constraint-driven abstraction technique introduced in~\cite{paper}.
+This integration leads to two main contributions:

+\begin{enumerate} \item It enhances the method proposed in~\cite{paper} by leveraging data-driven knowledge to present the interpretations of an event in a ranked (the higher the interpretation probability the higher the rank) and possibly partial (only the top-k interpretations) way, thereby addressing the information overload that may arise when constraints are too loose; \item It improves the performance of example-driven abstraction methods~\cite{tax2018human,abs-CRF} by leveraging process model knowledge, which is particularly beneficial in scenarios where the available examples of traces do not suffice to learn a tight characterization of the process. \end{enumerate}

-\paragraph{Proposed solution approach and contribution} Instead of just assigning global belief weights to candidate event-activity pairs as envisaged in \cite{paper}, we here propose to train a sub-symbolic Machine-Learning (ML) model over given activity-labeled log traces (as in previous example-driven abstraction methods~\cite{tax2018human,abs-CRF})) to learn to map any event $e$ of a trace $\trace$ to the activities most likely generated $e$ in a context-depended way (i.e., taking account for all the events stored in $\trace$, rather than for the sole event $e$ itself).
+As regards the first contribution, instead of just assigning global belief weights to candidate event-activity pairs as envisaged in \cite{paper}, we here propose to train a sub-symbolic Machine-Learning (ML) model over given activity-labeled log traces (as in previous example-driven abstraction methods~\cite{tax2018human,abs-CRF}) to learn to map any event $e$ of a trace $\trace$ to the activities most likely generated $e$ in a context-depended way (i.e., taking into account all the events stored in $\trace$, rather than the sole event $e$ itself).

-On the other hand, the accuracy of such a sequence-tagging model is likely to depend on the quality and representativeness of the sample example traces (and of their associated activity labels) that were used to train it.
+As for the second contribution, the accuracy of a sequence-tagging model is likely to depend on the quality and representativeness of the sample example traces (and associated activity labels) that were used to train it.
 Since annotating process traces with per-step activity labels is a costly task for human experts, in terms of both skills and time, it may well be the case that the training examples at hand are not enough to obtain a good-quality tagging model, especially if it is a powerful (but over-parametrized) neural network like the ones proposed in~\cite{tax2018human}.
-In addition, owing to the increasing attention towards Green-aware AI applications~\cite{adadi2021}, the amount of log traces available for training can be subject to data access/processing operations restrictions, so exacerbating the risk of incurring overfitting issues~\cite{marcus2018}.
+In addition, the amount of log traces available for training can be subject to data access/processing operations restrictions, so exacerbating the risk of incurring overfitting issues~\cite{marcus2018}.
+The proposed approach improve the effectiveness of a sequence-tagging model in these scenarios as confirmed by the experimental results in Section~\ref{sec:experiments}.